 “The Rocky Mountain USPTO office will also help expedite the patent examination process and advance cutting-edge ideas to the marketplace, where they will create more jobs and spur additional, groundbreaking innovations.”
 Michelle K. Lee, Deputy Under Secretary of Commerce for IP and USPTO Deputy Director

-- Colorado ranks 3rd-highest for SBIR grants.
+- Colorado ranks 7th-highest for SBIR grants.
 The SBIR program is a U.S. Government program, coordinated by the Small Business Administration, intended to help certain small businesses conduct research and development (R&D).

-- Colorado ranked ninth in the number of patents issued per 1 million people in 2015.
-(U.S. Patent and Trademark Office, 2016; U.S. Bureau of Economic Analysis, 2016)
+- Colorado ranked 10th in the number of patents issued per 1 million people in 2020.
+(U.S. Patent & Trademark Office; U.S. Bureau of Economic Analysis)